CamiloAvelar/MEANAuthApp/README.md

 # MEANAuthApp

 ## Description
-An login app user MongoDB, Angular, Express and NodeJs
+An login app using MongoDB, Angular, Express and NodeJs